 Instructions

-• Pour the ghee and butter and mix them into the dough with your hands.
+- Pour the melted butter and ghee into the dough and mix them with your hands.
 Make sure to rub them into the strands so they are well-coated with the butter and ghee.
 Set them aside.

-• Spread the ghee and food coloring into the pan evenly.
+- Spread the melted ghee with food coloring into the baking pan evenly.

-• Shred your fresh mozzarella smaller and cut up the ackawi and Nabulsi cheese into smaller pieces.
+- Shred your fresh mozzarella smaller and cut the akawi and Nabulsi cheese into smaller pieces.

-• Add the ackawi and Nabulsi cheese into the pan over the dough, with the shredded mozzarella sandwiched between them.
+- Add the akawi and Nabulsi cheese into the pan over the dough, with the shredded mozzarella sandwiched between them.

-• Cover with aluminum foil and bake 450 F for 20 minutes, or until cheese bubbles.
+- Cover with aluminum foil and bake at 450℉ for 20 minutes or until cheese bubbles.

-• Serve in individual pieces topped with ater (simple syrup) and garnished with crushed pistachios.
+- Serve in individual pieces topped with simple syrup and garnished with crushed pistachios.

 Notes